finbourne/insights-sdk-java/sdk/docs/AccessEvaluationsApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // AccessEvaluationsApi apiInstance = apiFactory.build(AccessEvaluationsApi.class);

         AccessEvaluationsApi apiInstance = ApiFactoryBuilder.build(fileName).build(AccessEvaluationsApi.class);
         OffsetDateTime startAt = OffsetDateTime.now(); // OffsetDateTime | Start date from which point to fetch logs.
         OffsetDateTime endAt = OffsetDateTime.now(); // OffsetDateTime | End date to which point to fetch logs.